 For more information on how students can add/edit groups, check out our Adding group members guide.

-Instructor-uploaded assignments with anonymous grading enabled
+Managing instructor-uploaded assignments with anonymous grading enabled

-Exporting grades and evaluations from anonymous assignments
+Exporting grades and evaluations with anonymous grading enabled

 When exporting grades and evaluations from an anonymous assignment on the Review Grades page, student names, ID’s, and email addresses are removed from the CSV report and replaced with the anonymized identifier.

 For more information on exporting grades, check out out Exporting assignment grades guide.